23 of the Best Gluten-Free Cookie Brands (That Don’t Taste Like Sand)

 Simple Truth

-Simple Truth (a Kroger brand) offers USDA organic, natural products that are non-GMO and free from artificial flavors and colors.
+Simple Truth (a Kroger brand) makes USDA organic, natural products that are non-GMO and free from artificial flavors and colors.

 Here’s a list of Simple Truth gluten-free cookies: